Welsh Liberal Democrats: 1997–2017

 In the 1997 general election, both Öpik and Livsey won their seats.
-Both then went forward to support the successful 1997 Welsh Assembly referendum.
+Both then went forward to support the successful 1997 Welsh devolution referendum.
 They were joined in that campaign by other prominent figures in the Welsh party, including Michael German, Jenny Randerson, Peter Black, Roger Williams and Rob Humphreys.
 Except for Humphreys, they all soon gained electoral office, in either the Welsh Assembly or the Westminster Parliament.
 The Welsh Assembly elections in 1999 provided the party with six more elected representatives for Wales to join their two MPs, and three Welsh lords.
 At Westminster Roger Williams took over from Richard Livsey in Brecon and Radnor in 2001.
 In 2005 Mark Williams won the Ceredigion seat (formerly held by Geraint Howells); and Jenny Willott won the Cardiff Central seat, which was the first Liberal urban seat victory in Wales since 1935 and the first female Liberal MP in Wales since 1951.
 The four MPs were also the most since 1950 for the Liberal Party in Wales.
 It was Lembit Öpik who now headed the party at Westminster.

 In 1998, Michael German was elected as designate leader Welsh Assembly group and led their 1999 election campaign and then the new Assembly group.
 Between 2001 and 2003, the party were in a coalition with Welsh Labour in the National Assembly.
 In this Labour-led government Michael German was Deputy First Minister whilst Jenny Randerson also held a ministerial post.
 Randerson's post made her the first female Liberal in the party's history to hold ministerial office.
 The Welsh Liberals achieved a breakthrough in local government in 2003, leading Swansea, Bridgend, Cardiff and Wrexham councils, with cabinet members on many more Welsh councils.
 In the 2003 Welsh Assembly elections the party remained stuck on six AMs (Assembly Members).
 They remained on this figure in the 2007 elections but were reduced to five in the 2011 elections.
 In 2008 German stood down as leader and was replaced by Kirsty Williams (the AM for Brecon and Radnor) in a contest with Jenny Randerson (Cardiff Central).
 Both German and Randerson subsequently went to the House of Lords.
 Baroness Randerson become the first ever Welsh female Liberal peer to sit in the House of Lords.
 Her two predecessors Viscountess St Davids and the 2nd Viscountess Rhondda, who had been ennobled in the first half of the 20th century, had died before women were allowed to sit in the House of Lords.
 Michael German was succeeded as the Assembly member for South Wales East by his wife Veronica German.
 In May 2011, however, she failed to be re-elected in South Wales East.

 In September 2012, Baroness Randerson was appointed as the unpaid Parliamentary Under Secretary of State at the Wales Office.
 This was the first time a Welsh Liberal Democrat had held ministerial office at Westminster since 1945.
 Randerson was also the first female politician from the Welsh Liberals ever to hold a UK ministerial office.